Dorothy Shaw: Career

 In almost 150 publications, Shaw documented her research on a broad range of topics such as mycology, plant pathology, fungal taxonomy, cytology and fungal spore collection by bees.
 As a sole author or co-author, Shaw named four new fungal genera and 14 new species.

 In 1955, Shaw was invited by the Papua New Guinea Department of Agriculture, Stock and Fisheries to establish a Plant Pathology section.
 As a young scientist, Shaw faced a challenging task, with limited facilities, laboratory staff and equipment available.
 In addition, literature concerning endemic plant pathogens was almost 'non-existent' at the time.
 She continued to work in Papua New Guinea for over two decades, publishing an index of plant diseases in 1963 and one of her most influential publications, Microorganisms in Papua New Guinea in 1984.
-In recognition of her public service, Shaw was awarded an Independence Medal and MBE from the PNG Government.
+In recognition of her public service, Shaw was awarded an Independence Medal by the PNG Government.
 She was closely involved with the PNG Scout Association, receiving the Silver Acorn award in 1969 for her 'outstanding service'.
+She was appointed a Member of the Order of the British Empire in the 1970 New Year Honours.